Web-Dev-Collaborative/UsefulResourceRepo2.0/_COURSES/curriculum/challenges/chinese-traditional/02-javascript-algorithms-and-data-structures/functional-programming/refactor-global-variables-out-of-functions.md

 assert(
   JSON.stringify(bookList) ===
     JSON.stringify([
-      'The Hound of the Baskervilles',
+      "The Hound of the Baskervilles",
-      'On The Electrodynamics of Moving Bodies',
+      "On The Electrodynamics of Moving Bodies",
-      'Philosophiæ Naturalis Principia Mathematica',
+      "Philosophiæ Naturalis Principia Mathematica",
-      'Disquisitiones Arithmeticae'
+      "Disquisitiones Arithmeticae",
     ])
 );
 ```